-In an effort to ensure the safety of minors in the care of the Diocese, background screenings with be conducted for church personnel.
+In an effort to ensure the safety of minors and vulnerable adults in the care of the Diocese, background screenings with be conducted for all church personnel.

 Church personnel is defined by the Diocese’s policy as:

 - Religious sisters and brothers

 - All employees and volunteers who have access to minors or vulnerable adults while serving in organizations and/or programs sponsored by or endorsed by local parishes and/or schools.

 The Office of Child and Youth Protection oversees the implementation, management, and processing of all forms necessary to conduct the appropriate background screening investigations.

 - A criminal history record check, national or international as indicated